N4321D/MooseWare/README.md

 - [License](#license)

 ## Description
 Recording software to record from Neureflect inc. patented devices.
-This repository consists of micro controller drivers for RPI Pico written in C++ (Arduino IDE) and the control / GUI software which can run on multiple devices written in python.
+This repository consists of the control / GUI software which can run on multiple devices written in python and the drivers for the internal I2C and GPIO ports of the Rapberry Pi.

 ## Installation
 ### GUI / Recording Software:
 Install python rec_app with poetry for easy installation:
 1. install poetry (see: https://python-poetry.org/)
 2. clone repository
-3. goto folder where repository is and run `poetry install`
+3. go to the folder where the repository is and run `poetry install`

-### Micro controller driver:
-To use this Arduino sketch, follow these steps:

-1. Install the Arduino IDE and the RPI pico board plugins if you haven't already.
-2. Open the Arduino IDE and create a new sketch.
-3. Load the contents of the provided `arduino_send_interrupt` folder into your new sketch.
-4. Install the latest versions of these libraries: "Adafruit_SSD1306", "Adafruit_GFX", "RPi_Pico_TimerInterrupt"  and "ArduinoJson"
-5. Connect your RPi pico board to your computer.
-6. Select the appropriate board and port from the "Tools" menu.
-7. Upload the sketch to your board.
+## Hardware
+Tested and running on most Linux devices including Rapsbian Bookworm Lite on the Raspberry Pi 4.
+Should also run on Windows and OSX devices, but testing has been limited.
+Connects to microcontroller over USB serial to record.

 ## Usage
 To start make sure the poetry env is activated `poetry shell`, then go to the rec_app folder and run the main.py file